 Lincoln County School District No. 2's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-We did not audit Lincoln County School District No. 2's response and, accordingly, we express no opinion on it.
+Lincoln County School District No. 2's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.